An ACT Government Website

 The ACT Health Policies and Procedures guidelines for Opioid Maintenance Treatment in the ACT will be updated to support these changes to practice, following engagement with stakeholders.

-More information
+More information and resources

-Please refer to the Medicines, Poisons and Therapeutic Goods Regulation 2008 available on the ACT Legislation Register for full legislative requirements.
+Go to the Medicines, Poisons and Therapeutic Goods Regulation 2008 available on the ACT Legislation Register for full legislative requirements.